A step by step guide to successfully starting an online store on Shopify,

 Bob’s story is not fictitious — I was one of the employees in his company.

 His real name isn't Bob, but that’s unimportant.
 What’s important is lessening the grip Amazon and eBay have over you by giving yourself an alternative channel — your own website.
-That way if the marketplace does change its policies, or does change its fees, and it suddenly becomes impossible for you to sell on that marketplace — you have a backup plan.
+That way if the marketplace does change its policies, or changes its fees, and it suddenly becomes impossible for you to sell on that marketplace — you have a backup plan.

 If Bob had built his website sooner (he was working on it but not as a priority), he would have been fine.
 He could have decided to continue selling those brands on his own website.

 Existing customers are one of the most valuable assets to any business.
-Customers who have bought from you in the past are much more likely to buy from you again, so promoting to these people (especially over email) can be extremely lucrative.
+Customers who have bought from you in the past are much more likely to buy from you again, so promoting to these people (especially via email) can be extremely lucrative.

 When you have your own store, however, you have full access to all these details.
 You can compile a list of previous customers and send them newsletters about promotions, new releases, or gift ideas for special occasions.